unoplatform/Uno.Wasm.Bootstrap/doc/features-additional-files.md

        <Content Include="wwwroot\output.log" UnoDeploy="None" />
    </ItemGroup>
    ```
+1.
+A few files extensions are excluded (`UnoDeploy="None")`by default such as `*.a`, `*.o`. `.html` files are those named `web.config` will default to `UnoDeploy="Root"`.

+### Asset dictionary

-Asset files: `wwwroot/uno-assets.txt` contains the package relative paths of the content files that were copied to the  `wwwroot` folder.
+The file `wwwroot/package_XXX/uno-assets.txt` contains the package relative paths of the content files that were copied to the `wwwroot` folder.

 It can be used to identify which assets are packaged with the application at runtime and avoid costly probing operations.

+The files are specified in two parts:
+- The files located in the `_framework` folder, which are all the assemblies used to run the app.
+The path in the `uno-assets.txt` file is relative to the base uri of the site.
+- The files contained in `package_XXX` folder, which are the Content files specified at build time.
+The path in the `uno-assets.txt` file is relative to the `package_XXX` folder of the site.

+> [!IMPORTANT]
-Important: Will only contain files deployed in `UnoDeploy="Package"` mode.
+> This file only contain files deployed in `UnoDeploy="Package"` mode.

-A few files extensions are excluded (`UnoDeploy="None")`by default such as `*.a`, `*.o`. `.html` files are those named `web.config` will default to `UnoDeploy="Root"`.